PreviousView allNext

 Standout features include the 24-month or 40,000km new car replacement benefit (most insurers offer this only for cars under 12 months old, except Tower, which has a comparable benefit) and cover for loss or damage to home charging equipment.
 Repair guarantees from approved repairers are also included.
 However, your home or contents insurance should provide protection for home charging equipment.

 Want to find Tesla insurance for your needs?
-Compare providers with Quashed in just a few clicks.
+Compare providers with Quashed using our state of the art Market Scan.

 Tesla insurance costs in NZ: how your location affects what you pay

-• Vehicle: Tesla Model 3 and Model Y
+• Vehicle: Tesla Model 3 & Model Y

 • Excess: $500